SaikatGharami2001/foodmate-frontend/README.md

-🍽️ Swiggy Clone – React + Zustand
+🍽️ Food Mate – React + Zustand

 A fast, responsive food-delivery UI inspired by Swiggy.
 This project focuses on component-driven UI, global state management, and clean React architecture.